cartheur/david-headroom/README.md

 # david-headroom
-A new robotic head with an animated face
+A new robotic head for an existing bipedal robot with an animated face

 ## The backstory